hayat-92/dpd-zero-Assignment/README.md

-# Backend System for API Implementation (Node.js with Sequelize and MySQL)
+# Backend System for API Implementation (Node.js with Sequelize and MySQL)(DPDZero-Assignment)

 This repository contains the code for a backend system that implements the APIs described in the API Documentation section.
 The system is built using **Node.js** as the framework, **MySQL** as the database, and **Sequelize** as the ORM for data handling.